 - How To Keep Hair Out Of Your Shower Drain

 Choose a bedroom and give it a general tidy up and dusting.
 Change the bedclothes, and vacuum, behind furniture.
 Give the window a wipe over.

 - Why Does My Room Smell Bad When I Wake Up?

 - How To Clean a Mattress Without Baking Soda

 10 Minute de-clutter

-Choose a single messy area and tidy it until it looks reasonably straight or your 10 minutes is up.
+Choose a single messy area and tidy it until it looks reasonably straight, or your 10 minutes are up.
 You could make a point of coming back for another 10 minute stint another day if more work is needed.
 But remember, you are aiming for ‘just about’ tidy.

 10 Minute dust

 Take a dry microfiber cloth and dust a single room.
 Wipe over blinds, windows, furniture, skirting boards or anything else that catches the dust.
 You don’t need any stinky sprays when you use microfibre cloths, that’s another thing I love about them.

 - How To Clean a Flat Screen TV Without Streaks